build-on-aws/content/posts/shared_resp_gen_ai/index.md

 In our modern, tech-savvy world, Generative AI models are no longer the stuff of science fiction.
 They're here, transforming our interactions with machines and producing outputs that often feel uncannily human.
 Reminiscent of the cloud computing boom years ago, we are all eager to tap into the potential of these models.
 However, as with every powerful tool, they come with their own set of challenges.

 Recall the initial days of cloud computing.
 The potential was enormous, but so were the concerns about security and responsibility.
-The situation is strikingly similar with Generative AI today.
-How do we ensure ethical usage?
-And when things go south, who's to blame?
-It's a murky territory, with stakeholders often unsure of their ethical standpoints.
+The landscape feels similar with Generative AI today.
+Navigating ethical usage is challenging.
+And when things go awry, where does the accountability lie?
+This territory remains ambiguous, with stakeholders often questioning their ethical responsibilities.

 But, as history often does, it provides us with solutions.
 The [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/), which once brought clarity to the world of cloud computing, can be our guiding light.
 Drawing inspiration, we present a structured model for Generative AI, aiming to define the roles and responsibilities from the core model providers to the end-users.
 ![Generative AI Shared Responsibility Model](images/shared_resp_genai.png)

 ## The Power and Peril of Generative AI
 Generative AI stands as one of the most groundbreaking advancements in the realm of artificial intelligence.
 It represents the culmination of years of research and development, resulting in models that can generate content which, at times, is indistinguishable from human-created outputs.
 The applications of these models stretch far and wide, and while they hold immense promise, they also present significant challenges.

 ### The Good: Potential of Generative AI
 The transformative power of Generative AI is evident across various domains, from enhancing productivity to fueling artistic creativity.
 Its capabilities offer solutions to long-standing challenges and open doors to new possibilities:

 * **Productivity:** One [study](https://www.oneusefulthing.org/p/centaurs-and-cyborgs-on-the-jagged) found that consultants using AI finished 12.2% more tasks on average, completed tasks 25.1% more quickly, and produced 40% higher quality results than those without.